abhij1306/algotrading/README.md

 - Sets realistic expectations for contributors
 - Maintains system reliability and auditability
 - Focuses on what retail traders actually need
+- **These exclusions are deliberate and foundational to the design**

 ---